Aahil13/The-JS-Guide/docs/DOM-manipulation.md

    var elements = document.querySelectorAll(".myClassName");
    ```

 After selecting any element, you would want to modify it.
-The following include various ways you can modify elements using JavaScript:
+The following includes various ways you can modify elements using JavaScript:

 1. **Changing Text Content:**